WebGUI: WebGUI runtime environment

 To ease the installation of WebGUI's requirements, Plain Black distributes them inside of the WebGUI Runtime Environment (WRE).
 The WRE includes everything needed to run WebGUI, excepting some Perl modules that versions of WebGUI released after the WRE may require.
 The WRE is pre-compiled by Plain Black for their list of supported systems, and members of the community submit WRE binaries for other systems.

 In addition to the requirements, the WRE includes tools to administer WebGUI servers.
 The 0.8 version of the WRE introduced the WRE Console, which is a GUI tool (viewed with a web browser) to set up and manage WebGUI sites.

 Mascot

 Gooey, the purple octopus is the mascot of WebGUI.
 It was created by Darci Gibson.

 Reception

-A 2019 review by staff at Business.com noted WebGUI's collaboration features and community support as among its useful features, and ability to customize each users interface depending on their skill level.
+A 2019 review by staff at Business.com noted WebGUI's collaboration features and community support as among its useful features, and ability to customize each user's interface depending on their skill level.